jasp-stats/jasp-desktop/Resources/Help/analyses/equivalencebayesianindependentsamplesttest.md

 Bayesian Equivalence Independent Samples T-Test
 ===

-The equivalence independent samples t-test allows the user to estimate the effect size and test the null hypothesis that the population means of two independent groups fall inside an interval (i.e., equivalence region).
-The difference with a standard null hypothesis significance test is that in equivalence testing, the null hypothesis covers a small interval around 0 difference instead of a point-null.
+The equivalence independent samples t-test allows the user to test the null hypothesis that the effect size of the population means of two independent groups falls inside a by the user-defined interval, i.e., the equivalence region.

 ### Assumptions
 ---